Action of 17 November 1865: Action

 To optimize the blockade in the bay of Concepción, the Spanish of the Resolución armed a boat with two guns.
 The objective of this unit was to prevent the transit of small vessels from Talcahuano to Penco and Tomé.

 On 17 November, off Tomé, the Chilean tugboat Independencia came dangerously close to the Spanish gunboat, which immediately began to attack her with its guns.
 The Chilean ship pretended to surrender, turned off the lights and stopped her steam engine.
 The Spanish approached and proceeded to board the tugboat to capture it, but at that moment they were surprised by a force of at least one hundred armed Chileans who were on board the ship.
 The Spanish were forced to surrender, and the gunboat was captured.
 Subsequently, the Spanish prize was sent by its captors to the port of Constitución.

 Aftermath

 This naval mishap was referred to by the Chilean newspaper El Mercurio, in the edition of 25 November 1865 and also in the American newspaper The New York Times in its edition of 1 January 1866.
 The Spanish newspaper La Época reported the event on 19 January 1866.

-This event is part of the series of negative results that the Spanish fleet had when blocking Chilean ports.
+This action was part of a series of setbacks for the Spanish fleet while blockading Chilean ports.
 The blockade proved ineffective and added to other war failures, such as the battle of Papudo on 26 November 1865, which led the Spaniards to end the blockade of the ports in early 1866, with the sole exception of Valparaíso.